The Best of Connie Smith (1967 album)

 The Best of Connie Smith is a compilation album by American country singer Connie Smith.
-It was released in September 1967 via RCA Victor and featured 12 tracks.
+It was released in September 1967 by RCA Victor and featured 12 tracks.
 The disc was Smith's first compilation project released in her career and featured her most popular singles made commercially successful between 1964 and 1967.
 It also featured one new recording titled "I'll Come Runnin'".
 Penned by Smith herself and released as a single, the song became a top ten hit on the American country songs chart in 1967.

 Background and content

 Three years prior to the compilation's release, Connie Smith had reached the peak of her commercial success with 1964's "Once a Day".
 The song spent eight weeks at the number one spot on the country songs chart and brought a series of follow-up singles into the top ten.
 RCA Victor had previously issued seven studio albums of her material between 1965 and 1967, sometimes releasing three studio albums per year.
 The Best of Connie Smith would be her first compilation with the label.
 It consisted of 12 tracks, all recorded between 1964 and 1966.
 Nine of these tracks were previously released as singles and reached the top ten of the country chart: "Once a Day" (which topped the chart), "Then and Only Then", "I Can't Remember", "If I Talk to Him", "Nobody But a Fool (Would Love You)", "Ain't Had No Lovin'", "The Hurtin's All Over", "I'll Come Runnin'" and "Cincinnati, Ohio".

 The track, "I Saw a Man", was included on Smith's 1966 gospel album called Connie Smith Sings Great Sacred Songs.
 However, it was not originally released as a single.
 Another track titled "Darling, Are You Ever Coming Home" first appeared on Smith's eponymous debut studio album but was also not issued as a single.
 "I'll Come Runnin'" was a new track, penned by Smith.
 She had attempted to record the track twice with string instrumentation.
 On a third session done in a traditional country style (and with steel guitarist Weldon Myrick), the song was put on the compilation.